YoungsAppWorkshop/dev_environment_setup/study/python/Python3ObjectOrientedProgramming/CH01_OBJECT_ORIENTED_DESIGN.md

 *Object-oriented means functionally directed towards modeling objects.* This is one of the many techniques used for modeling complex systems by describing a collection of interacting objects via their data and behavior.

 **Object-oriented analysis(OOA)** is the process of looking at a problem, system, or task (that somebody wants to turn into an application) and identifying the objects and interactions between those objects. *The analysis stage is all about **WHAT** needs to be done.* The output of the analysis stage is **a set of requirements**.
-For example, Website visitors need to be able to:
+For example, Website visitors need to be able to

 - *review* our **history**
 - *apply* for **jobs**